-- 18 The acute effects of 5-HT2AR agonism are evident at the neuroanatomical level.
-Evidence from - mice deprived of vision from one eye indicates that 5-HT2ARs are required for cross-modal - 20 recruitment of monocular cortical territory by the whiskers, a form of plasticity that can occur - even in the adult brain and which is abolished by pharmacological antagonism of 5-HT2ARs, - but not 5-HT1ARs 217.
-Additionally, early work in rodents demonstrated that treatment with the - partially selective 5-HT2AR agonist, DOI, produced a doubling of mRNA expression pertaining - to BDNF within the cortex 204.
-Although DOI is not selective between 5-HT2 receptor subtypes, - 25 this effect was shown to be specifically mediated by 5-HT2AR agonism, since it could be - prevented by pre-treatment with the 5-HT2AR antagonist ketanserin, but not with a 5-HT2CR - 27 antagonist (BOX 1).
+The acute effects of 5-HT2AR agonism are evident at the neuroanatomical level.
+Evidence from mice deprived of vision from one eye indicates that 5-HT2ARs are required for cross-modal recruitment of monocular cortical territory by the whiskers, a form of plasticity that can occur even in the adult brain-and which is abolished by pharmacological antagonism of 5-HT2ARs, but not 5-HT1ARs.218 Additionally, early work in rodents demonstrated that treatment with the partially selective 5-HT2AR agonist, DOI, produced a doubling of mRNA expression pertaining to BDNF within the cortex.206 Although DOI is not selective between 5-HT2 receptor subtypes, this effect was shown to be specifically mediated by 5-HT2AR agonism, since it could be prevented by pretreatment with the 5-HT2AR antagonist ketanserin, but not with a 5-HT2CR antagonist (Box 1).

-Even more direct evidence of psychedelic-induced increases in neuroanatomical plasticity was provided by Jones et al 218, who reported that 5-HT2AR agonism by DOI can induce a transient increase the size of dendritic spines of rat cortical pyramidal neurons.
-More recently, compelling work by Ly and colleagues 29 showed that LSD, DMT, and DOI significantly increase the complexity of dendritic arbors and promote neuritogenesis and spinogenesis.
-Corroborated by 5-HT2 receptor antagonist tests with ketanserin, overall the results of this study suggest 5-HT2AR receptor involvement in psychedelic-induced neuroanatomical plasticity, further supported by the observation that the growth of dendritic spines and synapses induced by a given compound correlated with its affinity for the serotonin 2A receptor 29 (BOX 1).
+Even more direct evidence of psychedelic-induced increases in neuroanatomical plasticity was provided by Jones et al.,226 who reported that 5-HT2AR agonism by DOI can induce a transient increase in the size of dendritic spines of rat cortical pyramidal neurons.
+More recently, compelling work by Ly and colleagues29 showed that LSD, DMT and DOI significantly increase the complexity of dendritic arbours and promote neuritogenesis and spinogenesis.
+Corroborated by 5-HT2 receptor antagonist tests with ketanserin, overall the results of this study suggest 5-HT2AR receptor involvement in psychedelic-induced neuroanatomical plasticity, further supported by the observation that the growth of dendritic spines and synapses induced by a given compound correlated with its affinity for the serotonin 2A receptor29 (Box 1).

-Complementing these findings, longitudinal two-photon imaging of layer 5 pyramidal neurons within mouse frontal cortex (a major locus of 5-HT2AR expression) revealed that psilocybin can induce significant increases in the size and density of apical dendritic spines 31.
-This effect, which could be induced within 24 hours of administration of a single dose of the psychedelic, was found to persist after one month (although this effect was only observed in female animals, warranting further investigation), and coincided with a decrease in the rodents' behavioral manifestation of stress responses 31.
-This supports a link between 5-HT2AR agonism and long-lasting and behaviourally-relevant neuroplastic change.
-In addition, a recent study applied a novel in vivo measure of synaptic density from PET imaging and demonstrated that psilocybin can increase synaptic density in the brain of pigs, concomitantly with the well-documented reduction in 2A receptor density that follows its acute engagement by psychedelics 30.
+Complementing these findings, longitudinal two-photon imaging of layer 5 pyramidal neurons within mouse frontal cortex (a major locus of 5-HT2AR expression) revealed that psilocybin can induce significant increases in the size and density of apical dendritic spines.31 This effect, which could be induced within 24 h of administration of a single dose of the psychedelic, was found to persist after 1 month (although this effect was only observed in female animals, warranting further investigation), and coincided with a decrease in the rodents' behavioural manifestation of stress responses.31 This supports a link between 5-HT2AR agonism and long-lasting and behaviourally relevant neuroplastic change.
+In addition, a recent study applied a novel in vivo measure of synaptic density from PET imaging and demonstrated that psilocybin can increase synaptic density in the brain of pigs, concomitantly with the well documented reduction in 2A receptor density that follows its acute engagement by psychedelics.30 agonism.
+Functional MRI studies with LSD, psilocybin and DMT have found that they induce a mode of brain function that features greater integration between and reduced integration within the majority of large-scale brain networks.^{161,163,165,166,215,227-229} These changes are in alignment with the regional distribution of 5-HT2ARs as revealed by in vivo PET imaging^{166,228}; although see Preller et al.^{215,227} Going beyond correlation, in silico studies using network control theory230 or dynamic mean-field models of coupled excitatory and inhibitory populations,^{79,164,220,231,232} have shown that the effects of LSD and psilocybin on both local and global brain dynamics can be modelled mechanistically by including the regional distribution of 5-HT2ARs (but not other serotonin receptors).